According to PwC's Global Artificial Intelligence Study, AI could contribute up to $15.7 trillion to the global economy in the next decade.

 We’ve seen a high degree of openness on the part of solutions providers to walk buyers through AI implementation considerations, and direct them to the best tools for their needs.

 If you’re interested in a particular AI solution, reach out to the provider with your questions.
 This article provides a place to start examining real world examples of how brands can use AI, and potential providers to consider.

 Marketing automation companies like HubSpot are quickly incorporating artificial intelligence into their platforms.
 So are CRM systems like Salesforce.
 If you’re a customer of one of these solutions, their support teams can be valuable resources to begin roadmapping your organization's AI implementation.

 Marketing automation and CRM providers can give you a sense of how to use their AI capabilities, which is a low impact way to get hands-on experience with artificial intelligence.
 Most can also speak to how AI will be implemented in their marketing and sales solutions in the near future.

 This point seems obvious, but you might be surprised to learn that there is a lot of AI commentary out there from people who haven’t actually experimented with the technology.
 This trend leads to a lot of hype and misinformation about what AI can and cannot do.
 Marketers who don’t understand how to separate fact from fiction run the risk of failed or ineffective AI implementations.

 Look for companies, thought leaders, and websites that have a documented track record of using artificial intelligence.
 Below, we’ve listed a series of articles detailing real world use cases for AI in marketing.
 These should give you a great way to see how real companies are using AI:

-- How to Use Artificial Intelligence in Your Content Marketing
+- 3 Powerful Ways to Use AI in Your Advertising

 Lastly, be sure to subscribe to the Marketing AI Institute to receive exclusive interviews with marketing AI providers.